CFF Estudiantes de Huelva

 Club de Fútbol Femenino Estudiantes de Huelva was a Spanish women's football team from Huelva created in 1998 and disbanded in 2006.
-A founding member of the new Superliga Femenina in 2001, it was the city's leading women's club until its disappearance.
+A founding member of the new Superliga Femenina in 2001, it was the city's leading women's club until its folding.
 Its major success was reaching the 2003 Copa de la Reina final, which they lost to CE Sabadell.

 Estudiantes folded three years later after collapsing financially.
-Real Sociedad took up their place in Superliga while Sporting Huelva became Huelva's first team.
+Real Sociedad took up their place in the Superliga while Sporting Huelva became Huelva's first team.